jcp650/PyBer_Analysis/README.md

 2. Because urban cities have the lowest average fare per ride, ride-share companies could increase the fares to pay drivers more money and reduce the discrepancy in average fare per ride.

 3. During seasonal lows like the beginning of March and mid April (as shown in Figure 1), ride-share companies could give riders coupons to increase the amount of rides.
-This would help drivers who rely on this income to whether changes in ride-share demand.
+This would help drivers who rely on this income to weather changes in ride-share demand.